HPI-CH/TRIPOD/README.md

 ## About

 This is a repository for the publication [TRIPOD—A Treadmill Walking Dataset with IMU, Pressure-Distribution and Photoelectric Data for Gait Analysis](https://doi.org/10.3390/data6090095).
-The dataset cen be found [here](https://doi.org/10.5281/zenodo.5070771).
+The dataset can be found [here](https://doi.org/10.5281/zenodo.5070771).

 This repository contains a gait analysis data pipeline that can be used to:
  * load data from GaitUp Physilog IMUs